Hershey Creamery Company: History

 The Hershey brothers, Jacob, Isaac, John, Paris, and Eli, founded Hershey Creamery Company in 1894, with the company originally operating out of the Hershey family's Lancaster County farmhouse.
 The ice cream was packed in metal-lined wooden containers that the Hershey brothers designed and built.
 The containers were loaded into trucks with ice packed around them to keep the ice cream fresh and cold.
 Salesmen traveled daily routes to deliver product to customers in the county and in surrounding areas.

-In the 1920s, the company was merged with the Holder family's Bethlehem-based Meyer Dairy Company, retaining the Hershey name.
+In 1920, the company acquired Marrow's Ice Cream in Lancaster, Pennsylvania.
+Marrow had a large facility in Lancaster at 425-429 East Orange Street, and was making up to 450 gallons of ice cream per day.
+The company was operated by George Brayton Marrow and he started his confectionery business in 1880.
+Marrow was one of the first men to make ice cream in large quantities in this era.
+In addition, Marrow made other confections as well.
+Hershey Creamery operated this factory into the late 1950s and finally closed this factory sometime in the late 1940s or early 1950s.
+Later, in the 1920's, the company was merged with the Holder family's Bethlehem-based Meyer Dairy Company, retaining the Hershey name.
 In 1926, with demand for the ice cream exceeding the capacity of the farmhouse, the newly merged company constructed its first ice cream plant in Harrisburg, Pennsylvania.
 During the Great Depression, the company became the first ice cream maker to offer its products in pre-packaged pints.
 It began creating new flavors of ice cream which it then sold to other ice cream makers.
 Following World War II, the company continued to answer the call for greater convenience in consumer foods and expanded its offerings to include single-serve, easy to eat items such as ice pops and ice cream sandwiches.
 In the 1960s, the Holder family assumed full ownership of the company.